wp-plugins/affiliates/readme.txt

 Remember to use HTML entities for < and >.

 = How can I show affiliates information about their performance? =

+Note: You can create a page and embed a shortcode manually, or you can go to _Affiliates > Options_ and **press the _Generate_ button which will create the default Affiliate Area**.

 Your affiliates will want to know how much they will and have earned and how many referrals they have made.